arnaudletroter/BABACOOL/pipeline3D.md

 Generate a CSV file containing session and participant age metadata for the next steps

 [STEP3: Pre-processing stages](preprocessing/denoise_realign.md)
-Denoise and rigidly align T1-weighted and T2-weighted volumes to a standard orientation.
+Denoise and rigidly realign T1-weighted and T2-weighted volumes to a standard orientation.

 [STEP4: Post-processing template construction](postprocessing/template_construction.md)
 Use preprocessed images to build a 3D group-average anatomical template, per age